Model Selection in the Claude Agent SDK

 The three tiers of Anthropic models

 Every agent you build runs on a model.
-Picking the right one affects cost, speed, and quality.
-Anthropic's model lineup has three clear tiers:
+Picking the right one affects cost, speed, and output quality.
+Anthropic's lineup has three tiers with distinct trade-offs:

 | Model | Use case | Trade-offs |